Start with the checklist before the first season gets too big.

 Fresh Start Homestead

 Fresh Start Homestead is about building a more self-reliant life gradually through food systems, clear routines, budgeting, stewardship, and practical skill-building.
-The point is not to do everything at once.
-The point is to begin well.
+The safest first plan is usually the one that leaves enough money, time, and attention for normal life to keep happening.

 The four layers of a strong start